• Skip to primary navigation

 • Add tomato paste.
 Stir and ensure all is coated.
 Add the remaining vegetable stock, bay leaves and cloves.
 Bring it to a boil, then turn the heat down to low-medium.
 Allow simmering for about 10 minutes.

 • Add cooked chickpeas, cabbage and soy sauce.
 Simmer for another 10 minutes.
-Turn heat off and stir through the lemon.
+Turn heat off and stir through the lemon, do a taste test, adjust salt if required.
 Serve warm.

 Video